peterhonne/MindBridge/README.md

 ## Project Overview

-MindBridge is a mental health platform designed to make therapeutic practices more accessible and consistent.
+MindBridge is a mental health platform designed to make therapeutic practices more accessible and consistent for everyone.

 Currently, MindBridge serves as a bridge to an individual's own mind - helping people understand their mental state through AI chat support, mood tracking, and journaling.
 It's not a replacement for therapy, but reinforcement of therapeutic practices.
 When therapists aren't available 24/7, this platform provides support and helps maintain mental health practices between sessions.